THE GREAT POETS

 Where paranoia has taken a firm grip of my mind

-As every step I hear outside my room is something bad just waiting to happen
+As every step I hear outside my room is something bad just waiting

 The start of the week saw someone take their own life